 - 1 cup chopped potato

 - 1/2 tablespoon chopped garlic

 - Kosher salt and freshly cracked black pepper, to taste

-- 1/4 to 1/2 teaspoon of Cajun seasoning (like Slap Ya Mama) or to taste, optional
+- 1/4 to 1/2 teaspoon of Creole or Cajun seasoning (like Slap Ya Mama) or to taste, optional

-- 1 teaspoon of beef base (like Better than Bouillon), or can substitute regular bouillon
+- 2 teaspoons beef base (like Better than Bouillon), or bouillon

-Put olive oil in a tall stockpot and bring to medium high temperature.
-Cut steak into thin strips and chop to bite size pieces.
+Heat oil in a tall soup pot over medium high heat.
+Cut steak into bite size pieces.
 Add to oil and cook over medium high until nicely browned, about 10 minutes.
 Add onion, celery, carrots and potatoes and sauté for about 5 minutes.
-Add garlic and cook about an additional minute.
-Add the salt, pepper, beef stock, beef base, tomatoes and beef bones, if using; bring to a boil.
+Add garlic and cook another minute.
+Add the salt, pepper, Cajun seasoning, water, beef stock, beef base, tomatoes and beef bones, if using; bring just up to a boil.
 Cover, reduce heat to a low simmer and cook for about 20 minutes.
-Add the corn, cook and additional 5 minutes, then add any leftover veggies you wish to use.
-Add parsley and turn to low and allow to just stew until you are ready to eat.
-Cook the egg noodles separately, spoon cooked noodles into a serving bowl, and ladle the soup on top; add a pinch of shredded Parmesan cheese, if desired.
+Add the frozen vegetables and parsley, reduce heat to low and hold over low heat until serving.
+Taste and adjust seasonings as needed.
+Prepare egg noodles separately, spoon cooked noodles into a serving bowl, and ladle the soup on top.

 Alternatively you may also add the noodles to the soup.
 They tend to absorb a great deal of the liquid however, so I personally prefer cooking them separately and serving the soup on top of them in individual serving bowls.
 If you use regular bouillon in place of beef base, adjust added salt in the recipe.

 Requires Adobe Reader - download it free!©Deep South Dish